Moldova puts its debt to Gazprom at $8.6 mln, Russian firm disagrees | Headlines

 Parlicov said the auditors had not received documents from Moldovagaz and Gazprom to cover $276 million of the alleged debt.
 "This is not to say that these documents don't exist, just that they weren't provided to the auditors," he told reporters.

-Another $400 million could not be repaid for a number of procedural reasons, he said, adding that the government had shared the results of the audit with Moldovagaz and Gazprom, and was awaiting Gazprom's reaction.
+Another $400 million could not be repaid for a number of procedural reasons, he said, adding the government had shared the results of the audit with Moldovagaz and Gazprom.
 President Maia Sandu was quoted as saying on Sunday that the audit disproved Gazprom's claim.
 She has previously said that Moldova has no debts to Gazprom for natural gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)